javok3000/10MatchesPY/README.md

 # Description
 A console application that gets the last ten match results in League of Legends by summoner name.
 Can be used in a *Docker Container*

-It can be executed with a simple python command, it is mandatory to use three parameters to make it work.
+It can be executed with a simple python command.
+However it is mandatory to use the following parameters:

-These are the mandatory parameters:

 * -s,  --SUMMONER : Summoner Name.
 * -r,  --REGION : Region (check -h --help for correct notation.).